knpuniversity/javascript/knpu/ep2-es6/set-object.md

-# Set Object
+# The Set Object

-We've got map object, which is fun.
-We've got week map, which is used for these kinds of edge case of private scope.
-There's another one called set.
-A set is a way, is a new object that just helps you with simple arrays.
-For example, right now when the page loads, we call it load rep log.
-This gets back a bunch of rep log data.
-These are used inside the add row to actually add the TR elements to our page, which is what we see here.

-We don't actually keep track of these rep log objects.
-We use them to build a page, but then we just let go of them.
-I'm going to start actually keeping track of that array of rep logs.
-You'll see why in a second.
-At the top of this, let's actually initialize a new ...
-This dot rep logs equals new set.
-Then down here, inside of add row, we'll say this dot rep logs, which is the set, dot add rep log.
-You can see it's not a keyed array, it's just something that you add items to you.

-Like map, it has a lot of really helpful methods on it, so it's just easier to work with rather than a normal Java script array.
-Back up top, inside the load rep logs, after the four loop, let's just see how this looks.
-Let's do counsel dot log on this dot rep logs, and also we'll use one of those helpful methods.
-This dot rep logs dot has, and we will see if it has one of the rep logs that we know will be in this data items array.

-We'll say it should have data dot items left stroke bracket zero.
-We'll check and make sure that the first rep log in there is inside of our set.
-Sure enough, when we refresh, we get this great new set here, and we have true.
-That's awesome.
-The nice thing about keeping track of our rep logs in this way is that before a helper function would pass a wrapper, and then it looped over the TR elements to read the weight on them.
-We can totally simplify this now.
-I'm actually going to pass it our set.

-Down at the bottom of this file, this will now be rep logs.
-Set that on your rep logs properly.
-Down to calculate total weight, instead of using the wrapper to find all of our TR elements, we're just going to pass it this dot rep log.
-We'll pass the set into our static function down here.
-Here I'll say rep log set.
-Now previously, calculate total weight would loop over the elements and read the data-weight attribute on it.

-Now, instead, we're going to say let rep log of rep log set.
-Even though this is an object, it acts like an array, which means that we can loop over it.
-Now here we can replace this with rep log dot total weight lifted, which is one of the keys that we have on our rep log object.
-With all that, we're going to refresh now.
-Still get the list, and we still get the total on the bottom.
-Sets, it's arrays with some nice new stuff.
+The `Map` object is perfect for maps, or associative arrays as we call them in the PHP biz.
+ES2015 gives us another object called `Set`.
+This new fancy object replaces using true, indexed arrays.

+For example, when the page loads, we call `loadRepLogs()`.
+This fetches an array of `repLog` data via AJAX and then calls `_addRow()` on each to add the `<tr>` elements to the table.

+But once we add the table rows... we don't actually store those `repLog` objects anywhere.
+Yep, we use them to build the page... then say: Adios!

+Now, I *do* want to start storing this data on my object, and you'll see why in a minute.
+Up in the `constructor`, create a `repLogs` property set to `new Set()`.
+Then, down in `_addRow()`, say `this.repLogs` - which is the `Set` object -
+`this.repLogs.add(repLog)`.

+Yep - the `Set` object is just like an array, but with some helper methods!
+Back up in `loadRepLogs`, after the `for` loop, let's see how this looks: `console.log(this.repLogs)`.
+Oh, and let's also use one of its helper methods: `this.repLogs.has(data.items[0])`.
+Obviously, this item *should* have been added to the `Set`!

+Refresh!
+Yea!
+We see the new fancy `Set` and the word `true`.
+Awesome!

+But... why are we keeping track of the `repLogs`?
+Because now, we can more easily calculate the total weight.
+Before, we passed the `Helper` object the `$wrapper` element so that it could find all the `tr` elements and read the weight from them.
+We can simplify this!
+Instead, pass it our `Set`: `this.repLogs`.

+At the bottom of this file, change the `constructor` for `Helper` to have a `repLogs` argument.
+Set that on a `repLogs` property.

+Below in `calculateTotalWeight`, instead of using the `$wrapper` to find all the `tr` elements, just pass `this.repLogs` to the static function.
+Inside of that, update the argument to `repLogSet`.

+Previously, `_calculateTotalWeight` would loop over the `$elements` and read the `data-weight` attribute on each.
+Now, loop over `repLog of repLogSet`.
+Inside, set `totalWeight += repLog.totalWeightLifted`.
+It's nice to calculate the total weight from our source data, rather than reading it from somewhere on the DOM.

+Okay!
+Try that out!
+The table still loads... and the total still prints!
+Say hello to `Set`: an array with extra stuff.
+Oh, and there is also a `WeakSet`, which has the same super powers of `WeakMap`.
+But, I haven't seen any decent use-case for it.
+Just use `Set`!